 A significant portion of the company's derivative transactions relates to the matching of liabilities to assets associated with both its global financing business and its non-global financing business.
 The company issues debt, using the most efficient capital markets and products, which may result in a currency or interest rate mismatch with the underlying assets.
 Interest rate swaps or currency swaps are then used to match the interest rates and currencies of its debt to the related assets.
 These swap contracts principally mature within five years.
-Interest and currency rate differentials accruing under these interest rate and currency swap contracts are recognized over the life of the contracts in interest expense.
+Interest rate and currency swap contracts are recognized over the life of the contracts in interest expense.